 - Final exam for Certificate is administered by the NCBTMB

-- Digital Badge for Certificate Completion is administered by the Academy of Clinical Massage
+- Optional: Digital Badge for Certificate Completion is administered by the Academy of Clinical Massage

 To qualify for the program you must have a valid license to practice massage in your own jurisdiction and have completed an entry-level massage training program of at least 500 hours in length.

-The Certificate is based on the Academy’s current Clinical Orthopedic Massage Online Program.
-This grounding centerpiece is built around a competency-based education (CBE) model and is unlike any other online course offering in our profession.
+The central educational component of the Certificate is based on the Academy’s Clinical Orthopedic Massage Online Program.
+Lowe expanded this program to meet the the curriculum needs of the Specialty Certificate.
+This grounding centerpiece is built around a competency-based education (CBE) model and is unlike any other online course offered in the profession.
 There are seven body region courses that comprise the full online program.

 7 Online Regional Courses: